dmeranda/demjson/README.md

  * In non-strict mode it can also deal with slightly non-conforming input that is more JavaScript than JSON (such as allowing comments).

- * It supports a broader set of types during conversion, including Python's Decimal or UserString.
+ * It supports a broader set of Python types during conversion.

 Installation